mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 PPS used for CPS test can be seen the L23 stats in IxLoad.

-Keep an eye on TCP failures on client and server a retransmit is bad it symbolizes packet drop that was detected and TCP stack had to retransmit. a connection drop is super extra bad it means even after 3-5 retries packet did not made it.
+Keep an eye on TCP failures on client and server a retransmit is bad it symbolizes packet drop that was detected and TCP stack had to retransmit. a connection drop is super extra bad it means even after 3-5 retries packet did not make it.

-We also look at number of concurrent connection while the test is running. traffic generator puts on the wire equally time spaced SYN packets to match the desired CPS but rest of communication happens as fast as possible. impacted by line rate and latency. in theory if line rate is high and latency low the whole exchange of 7 packets could finish before the next SYN is sent resulting in 0 concurrent connection. (flow table will be 1), while a slow travel time for packets will results in connections that have not been terminated yet as new connections get initiated and this will result in a certain number concurrent connection.
+We also look at number of concurrent connection while the test is running. traffic generator puts on the wire equally time spaced SYN packets to match the desired CPS but rest of communication happens as fast as possible. impacted by line rate and latency. in theory if line rate is high and latency low the whole exchange of 7 packets could finish before the next SYN is sent resulting in 0 concurrent connection. (flow table will be 1), while a slow travel time for packets will result in connections that have not been terminated yet as new connections get initiated and this will result in a certain number concurrent connection.
 Ideally we want to see the concurrent connection number as low as possible.

 test tries to cycle through all the millions of IPs, source port is chosen at random in a specified range and destination port is fixed to 80